10 Questions to Ask in an Interview

 fridge sketch favorite part about working

-Now that you have a list of 10 questions to ask during an interview, are you ready to start applying?
+Now that you have 10 strong questions to bring into your interviews, are you ready to start applying?

 Questions to Ask During An Interview